strange-developer/cache-hit/README.md

 ## Errors
 All errors will need to be handled after calling the `read` method.
 The cache will not be updated on any rejected promises.

-## Omitting `timeToLive` Option
-This will result in an infinite cache.
-Once a successful response is received, the promise will never be invoked a second time.